Skip to main content

 The Decisive Role of Program Integration with Health Plans

-The distinction between a wellness program that is an integrated component of a versus one that is a standalone corporate initiative is legally profound.
+The distinction between a wellness program that is an integrated component of a group health plan versus one that is a standalone corporate initiative is legally profound.
 This structural choice determines the applicability of HIPAA, a law with a far-reaching and technically specific set of privacy and security mandates.
 When a program is part of a health plan, it falls under the definition of “health care operations,” and the data it processes is PHI.

 This distinction leads to four distinct regulatory scenarios, each with a different set of applicable privacy rules.
 The interaction between company size and program design creates a matrix of compliance obligations.